Sacramento Energy Center

 - Hazardous Waste Operations and Emergency Response (HAZWOPER) 40-Hour Training

-The trails crew does a variety of natural resource projects, from building trails and fuel reduction to tree planting and more.
-Corpsmembers can apply to be permanently placed on the crew, or will be rotated in throughout the year to gain this beneficial and diverse project experience.
+The natural resource crew does a variety of projects, from building trails and fuel reduction to tree planting and more.
+Corpsmembers serving on this crew may earn certifications and training in the following:

 - Chain Saw Training